Tree Preservation Orders (TPOs)

 TPOs can be placed on individual trees, groups and woodlands.
 Their purpose is to protect trees in the interests of amenity and typically when under threat.

-All trees covered by a TPO are protected by law and it is an offence to carry out most operations on a tree within Arun that is covered by a TPO without our permission.
-This includes cutting down, uprooting, topping, lopping, wilful damage or destruction of trees and roots.
+All trees with a TPO are protected by law.
+It is an offence to do most operations on a TPO-covered tree in Arun without our permission.
+This includes cutting, uprooting, topping, lopping, and wilful damage to trees and roots.

-If a protected tree is damaged and/or destroyed without permission, the owner or person doing the work may be prosecuted and fined up to £20,000 per tree in a Magistrates’ court or a possible unlimited fine if a case proceeds to Crown Court.
+If a protected tree is damaged or destroyed without permission, the owner or worker may be prosecuted.
+They could face a £20,000 fine per tree in a Magistrates’ court, or an unlimited fine in the Crown Court.

 Find out if a tree is protected

-You can see Tree Preservation Orders and conservation areas on our interactive online map.
+Tree Preservation Orders and conservation areas are shown on our interactive online map.

 Open TPO map